-Left lower femur forces (three axis) and moments (three axis) (FTSS IF-625 or R.A.
+Left lower femur L-M force and L-M and A-P moments (FTSS IF-625 or R.A.
 Denton 1914A load cell)

 Endevco 7264A-2000 accelerometers also may be used

 All instruments are regularly calibrated to a known standard.
 Accelerometers and load cells are calibrated every 12 months.
 All measurements recorded from these instruments comply with the recommendations of SAE Information Report J1733 - Sign Convention for Vehicle Crash Testing DEC94 (SAE, 2000).